IT21156410/omnicart-website/README.md

 #### e) **Vendor Management**:
 - Created the vendor management functionality, including the creation of vendor profiles, restricted to Administrators. ✔️

+👨‍🎓**Prashantha K.G.M. - IT21169908**:

+#### a) **User Management**:
+- Allow customers to create their own accounts (using their email as the primary key) & Authenticate Users. ✔️
+- Allow users to Two factor authentication & forgot password and password reset. ✔️

+#### c) **Order Management**:
+- Creating new orders (with order status tracking from processing to delivery). ✔️
+- Updating order details (before the order is dispatched). ✔️
+- Canceling orders (before the order is dispatched). ✔️
+- Enable customers to track the status of their orders and view order history. ✔️

+#### e) **Vendor Management**:
+- Allow to see own ratings as list. ✔️

+#### g) **Customer Order Management**:
+- CSR, Administrator could be able to see the status of customer order and cancel it when customer request to cancel.
+It should define a note when cancelling the Customer Order.
+Once the order is cancelled, it should inform to customer as a notification. ✔️
+- CSR, Administrator and Vendor could be able to see the status of customer order and mark it as delivered.
+Once it is marked as delivered, it should be informed to Customer. ✔️
+- If the Order contains products of multiple Vendors, Particular vendor can mark their product is ready and set the Order status as partially delivered.
+Once all vendors set the order as delivered, Order will be automatically move into delivered state.
+Other than that, CSR and Administrator could mark the Order as Delivered directly ( Assuming that, they collect goods from Vendors and deliver from their end or they get stocks from warehouse). ✔️
+- Allow CSR to create order cancellation requests by customer phone call through requests. ✔️

+#### b) **Product Browsing and Purchasing**:
+- CSR or Administrator or Vendor could mark it as delivered. ✔️

 ---
 ### Technologies Used